nikhilshenoy/sentiment_analysis_pytorch/README.md

-# Text Classification using Different Techniques
+# Sentiment Analysis using Different Techniques

-Text Classification is one of the most common / basic NLP tasks.
+Sentiment Analysis is one of the most common / basic NLP tasks.
 I have performed this task with a custom dataset using two different methods, <ol>
 <li>Using BiDirectional LSTMs as pipeline for text classification with GLOVE embeddings</li>
 <li>Using <a href = "https://arxiv.org/abs/1607.01759">fastText</a> Classifier as pipeline with GLOVE embeddings </li>
 </ol>